michael-koller-91/transport-cables/README.md

 * Write the how it works section.
 * Introduce container bars and store their status in a combinator slot.
-* is the network_update in `on_player_created` still needed?
-* avoid counting the number of receivers by maintaining a corresponding list?

 ### TODO if possible
 * If a pair of underground cables is placed onto cables, can the cables between the undergrounds be deleted?